zhezhouzz/underapproximation_type/README.md

 where `NAME` is simply a string.

-The method predicates are predefined uninterrupted functions that capture non-trivial datatype shape properties (see line `815` to `821` in the paper).
+The method predicates are predefined uninterpreted functions that capture non-trivial datatype shape properties (see line `815` to `821` in the paper).
 The semantics of the method predicates are define in the file `data/predefined/axioms_of_predicates.ml`.

-The syntax of the `UNDER_APPR_RTY` (underapproximate refinement type, a synonyms of coverage type) is similar with the OCaml let expression but with [attributes](https://v2.ocaml.org/manual/attributes.html):
+The syntax of the `UNDER_APPR_RTY` (underapproximate refinement type, a synonym of coverage type) is similar to the OCaml let expression but with [attributes](https://v2.ocaml.org/manual/attributes.html):

 ```c
 VAR := string